matthewrenze/datamunging/CodeBook.md

 | Frequency Body Gyroscope Jerk Magnitude Mean                  | numeric | Average of magnitude of movement of gyroscope jerk signal in the frequency domain            |
 | Frequency Body Gyroscope Jerk Magnitude Standard Deviation    | numeric | Standard deviation of magnitude of movement of gyroscope jerk signal in the frequency domain |

-Please note that all numeric measures have been normalized and bounded within [-1, 1] so all units of measure are cancelled out.
+Please note that all numeric measures have been normalized and bounded within [-1, 1] so all units of measure have cancelled out.